jverbena/BellMedia/README.md

 Shopping Cart

-in Order to run the cart app please follow the steps.
+In Order to run the cart app please follow the steps.

 1.- install mongoDB
 2.- install nodeJS